Criminal Defense Attorney

 A person is guilty of a petty disorderly person’s offense of harassment if he:

-a.
-Makes, or causes to be made, a communication or communications anonymously or at extremely inconvenient hours, or in offensively court language, or any other manner likely to cause annoyance or harm;
+- Makes, or causes to be made, a communication or communications anonymously or at extremely inconvenient hours, or in offensively court language, or any other manner likely to cause annoyance or harm;

 A communication under subsection a. may be deemed to have been made either at the place where I originated or at the place where it was received.

 Harassment becomes an indictable offense of the fourth degree if the harassment occurs while the defendant is on parole or probation for an indictable criminal offense.
-In summary, harassment cases are always fact sensitive.
+In summary, harassment cases are always in fact sensitive.

 A person must commit an annoying or offensive act to another person to be convicted of harassment.
 Furthermore, most importantly you must also have an intent to harass the victim.
 The State must prove that the defendant had a conscious object to engage in conduct that is intended to harass the victim.
-In the absence of proof beyond a reasonable doubt on this element, Being charged with harassment in Brampton must be found not guilty.
+In the absence of proof beyond a reasonable doubt on this element, Being charged with criminal harassment must be found not guilty.

 There are no bright-line rules on what constitutes harassment conduct.
 Each harassment case harassment turns on its own individual facts and circumstances.
 When considering whether a communication(s) constitutes harassment, the court must analyze such factors such as the age, gender, occupation, and the relationship between the parties.
 It is important to emphasize that the courts have consistently held that thoughtless or insensitive words by itself do not constitute harassment.
 In summary, the line to determine whether conduct is insensitive and thoughtless or harassment is very thin.